Checkpoint Storage

 SeaTunnel Engine supports the following checkpoint storage types:

-We used the microkernel design pattern to separate the checkpoint storage module from the engine.
+We use the microkernel design pattern to separate the checkpoint storage module from the engine.
 This allows users to implement their own checkpoint storage modules.

 seatunnel: